 Simon has looked after private clients and families for more than 35 years, working in international accountancy firms, law firms, private banking and trust companies.
-He now focuses on advising clients and family offices (both formal and informal).
+He now focuses on advising UK and international clients and family offices, with a particular emphasis on the Middle East.
 His work includes not only strategic advice, perhaps on succession or governance, but also support on a wide range of operational matters.
 He liaises with other advisers to provide informed and co-ordinated solutions.

 Simon has seen family issues from many aspects, including acting as a trustee of family and charitable trusts.
 Whilst the client is at the heart of his work, Simon's career also enables him to appreciate the challenges faced by the client's various advisers, which is key to delivering workable support and solutions.

 After more than twenty years advising on private client tax and trusts, Simon left PwC in 2005 to become Head of Tax at Ansbacher, where he gained an investment management qualification.
 His roles then broadened, particularly in the area of family trusts; he was one of the founding principals at New Quadrant Partners, looking after the firm’s trust management services, before becoming Head of UK Fiduciary at Kleinwort Hambros.

 He joined Farrer & Co in 2017, to focus on services for client families.
 The scope of that work is very broad, including trustee issues, simplification of structures, governance, compliance and administration.
 He often adopts an informed liaison or co-ordination role.

 Having gained an investment management qualification, he takes a particular interest in investment manager performance (he was a member of the judging panel for the Private Asset Managers (PAM) Awards 2011-2013).